alexsave-dev/OfsBulkLoader/README.md

 Please leave your comments, bug reports and cooperation proposals on alexsave@gmail.com.

 You can also follow the author on https://www.linkedin.com/in/alexander-savelyev-b8875111/

+## Gratitudes:
+I'd like to gratitude everybody who made the input into my project!
+Special thanks to:
+ - Peter Vengher (https://www.linkedin.com/in/peter-vengher-41b07a10/), for his ideas and support in testing.
+ - Rafiq Qarakishiyev (https://www.linkedin.com/in/rafiq-qarakishiyev-337a98110/), for support in testing.
+ - My son Alexey Savelyev, for technical support

 # Technical Notes
 The solution has one jar file **OfsBulkLoader.jar** which has to be run from the command prompt by the user.
 The jar file has been compiled on Java version 1.8.0_301.
 The solution has been tested on following environments:
 - Transact R21, Windows 10, H2 database